“Knowledge is knowing

 IN OTHER WORDS: IF YOU ONLY KNOW WHAT SOMETHING IS, you only have half of the whole picture in mind.
 If you also know ‘what something IS NOT,‘ you have both sides of the picture which is a more COMPLETE and optimal understanding of a person, place or thing.

-One may assume by his furrowed brow, he was at worst duly well-read, and at best— a true lover of books—caringly not about about what people thought of him.
-He seemed above all that.
-He sells books to reach and teach real people things that they know, things they think they know, things the don’t know that they know, and things they profess to know.
+One may assume by his curled brow, he was at worst duly well-read, and at best— a true lover of books—caringly not about about what people thought of him.
+He seemed way above all that.
+He sells books to reach and teach real people things that they already know, things they think they know, things the don’t know that they know, and things they only profess to know.

 Perhaps I was fascinated by his attitude.
-I do appreciate a deeply, angst-ridden demeanor at times.
+I do appreciate a deeply, angst-ridden demeanor especially from an avid book reader.

 He seemed like a type of Keat-worthy intellectual who had purposely opted to live— ‘outside of the box’ —by choice AND not by happenstance.
 I imagined that he would also be the type to read Freud and Joyce and never struggle over what Gertrude Stein’s or Miller’s subtext was.
 He seemed smart and confident enough to decipher, destroy, and know ‘all the codes’ one would need to accomplish such a thing.